cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 With the `cy.stub()` method, you can easily replace a function, record its usage, and even control its behavior.

-For more information, check out our {% url "official documentation on stubbing" https://docs.cypress.io/api/commands/stub.html#Syntax %}.
+For more information, check out our {% url "official documentation on stubbing" stub %}.

 ## Navigating Websites